-Luke Fedie, M.S., L.P.C.
+Luke Fedie, MS, LPC

-Luke earned his Master's Degree in Mental Health Counseling from UW- Stout and is a Licensed Professional Counselor.
-Luke's primary approaches when working with clients include solution focused therapy, cognitive behavioral therapy, and motivational interviewing.
-Luke enjoys working with students with a variety of concerns, including depression, identity issues, family concerns, anxiety, relationships, personal growth, adjustment issues, and grief and loss.
+Clinician / Case ManagerLuke earned his Master's Degree in Mental Health Counseling from the University of Wisconsin - Stout and is a Licensed Professional Counselor (LPC).
+His primary approaches include solution focused therapy, cognitive behavioral therapy, motivational interviewing, and interpersonal approaches to counseling.
+He also uses a variety of mindfulness approaches with clients, including meditation, guided imagery, and breathing exercises.
+He enjoys working with a variety of concerns, including depression, identity issues, family concerns, anxiety, relationships, personal growth, adjustment issues, and grief and loss.

-Jenny Hlava, M.S., L.P.C.
+Jenny Hlava, MS, LPC